wlonk/arcadia/arcadia.md

   * A grave consequence:
       * The spell may not be undone.
       * The spell is blasphemous, and may bar the caster from Heaven.
       * The spell requires bargaining with a fairy.
+TODO: maybe they all do?

 Once you can fulfil the conditions, the spell will take effect.
 How _exactly_ should be described collaboratively.
 For example, if you wish to build a